-Summary : Observe several delightful species of penguins and seals, watch for whales, and experience the remote South Shetland Islands on an expedition with kayaking, camping, and snowshoeing.
+Summary : Observe several delightful species of penguins and seals, watch for whales, and experience the remote South Shetland Islands on an expedition with optional kayaking and camping.
 Sail through the spectacular Beagle Channel, enjoy impressive landscapes composed of high mountains and huge glaciers, navigate by Zodiac among ice floes, and set foot on the Antarctic continent on this trip of a lifetime.

 Activities : Birding, Camping, Child-Friendly, Hiking, Kayaking, Triple/Quad Cabins

 Your voyage begins where the world drops off.
 Ushuaia, Argentina, reputed to be the southernmost city on the planet, is located on the far southern tip of South America.
 Starting in the afternoon, you embark from this small resort town on Tierra del Fuego, nicknamed “The End of the World,” and sail the mountain-fringed Beagle Channel for the remainder of the evening.

 Over the next two days on the Drake Passage, you enjoy some of the same experiences encountered by the great polar explorers who first charted these regions: cool salt breezes, rolling seas, maybe even a fin whale spouting up sea spray.
 After passing the Antarctic Convergence—Antarctica’s natural boundary, formed when north-flowing cold waters collide with warmer sub-Antarctic seas—you are in the circum-Antarctic upwelling zone.
 Not only does the marine life change, the avian life changes too.
 Wandering albatrosses, grey-headed albatrosses, black-browed albatrosses, light-mantled sooty albatrosses, cape pigeons, southern fulmars, Wilson’s storm petrels, blue petrels, and Antarctic petrels are a few of the birds you might see.